Youth Services

 Taylor's House

-Taylor’s House is an emergency home for youth needing temporary shelter, accommodating up to ten youth, 24 hours a day, 365 days a year.
+Taylor’s House is an emergency home for youth needing temporary shelter, accommodating up to ten youth, 24 hours a day, 365 days a year in Salem.
 For youth ages 11 to 18 with nowhere else to turn, Taylor’s House is a safe place to stay and grow.

 Taylor’s House offers